The Mall of San Juan

 The Mall of San Juan is a 650000 sqft upscale shopping mall located across from the San José Lagoon, at the south end of the Teodoro Moscoso Bridge, near Luis Muñoz Marín International Airport, San Juan, Puerto Rico.
 When the mall opened on March 26, 2015, it was anchored by Nordstrom and Saks Fifth Avenue, both being the chain's first stores to open in Puerto Rico, and the entire Caribbean.
 The mall was constructed at a cost of $475 million by Taubman Centers.
 The mall currently opens at 10:00 AM everyday, and closes at 8:00 PM from Monday through Thursday.
 On Fridays, the mall is open until 9:00 PM, and it closes at 7:00 PM on Saturdays and Sundays.
+The mall is owned and managed by Simon Property Group, which acquired former original developer Taubman Centers in November 2025.